ptiede/Comrade.jl/docs/src/conventions.md

-# Comrade VLBI Conventions

-VLBI and radio astronomy in general has a large number of conventions making it difficult to know exactly what assumptions different data sets and code are making.
-We will detail the specific conventions that Comrade adhere's to.
+VLBI and radio astronomy has many non-standard conventions when coming from physics.
+Additionally, these conventions change from telescope to telescope, often making it difficult to know what assumptions different data sets and codes are making.
+We will detail the specific conventions that Comrade adheres to.

 ## Rotation Convention

-We follow the standard EHT and rotate starting from the upper y-axis, and rotating in a counter-clockwise direction.
+We follow the standard EHT and rotate starting from the upper y-axis and moving in a counter-clockwise direction.

 !!! note
     We still use the standard astronomy definition where the positive x-axis is to the left.